BUTANE-Smart-Chain/Butane-docs/docs/develop/api/tendermint-rpc.md

 ```

 :::tip
-**Note:** When querying Ethereum transactions versus Cosmos transactions, the transaction hashes are different.
+**Note:** When querying Ethereum transactions versus Butanetransactions, the transaction hashes are different.
 When querying Ethereum transactions, users need to use event query.
 Here's an example with the CLI: